EsriDE/OpenDataBridge/README.md

 The tool could be used for a single process (running as a batch script directly by the user)

 ## Running the application ##
-If yout want to run the latest release please go to the following page: https://github.com/EsriDE/OpenDataBridge/releases, download the package and the documentation
+If yout want to run the latest release please go to the following page: https://github.com/EsriDE/OpenDataBridge/releases, download the package and the documentation.

 ## Requirements ##
 * JAVA 1.6 or higher
-* Maven 2.2.10 or higher

 ## Issues ##
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.
 See contact details in the documentation.